-(4) The application describes how it will involve partners in the Community Services Network in its activities.
-Where appropriate, applicant describes how it will interface with other related organizations.
+(4) The application describes how applicant will involve partners in the Community Services Network in its activities.
+Where appropriate, application describes how applicant will interface with other related organizations.

 (5) If subcontracts are proposed, the application documents the willingness and capacity of the subcontracting organization(s) to participate as described.